Harshmakadia/json-builder-ui/README.md

-# Note taking app using React Webpack
+# Auto Generate JSON based on the values filled in the form

 ## Introduction

-Auto Generate JSON based on the values filled in the form
+The app is build to copy the JSON based on the values filled in the form.
+All CRUD operations can be performed in the form.
 ## Installation

 * `git clone git@github.com:Harshmakadia/json-builder-ui.git`